 - straight pins to pin baste;

-- Wonder Clips (#1 in the image above).
-These are great when sewing bulky fabrics, leather or suede.
+- Wonder Clips (#1 in the image above; great for bulky fabrics, leather or suede);

-- bull clips (#2 in the image above), which are super practical and easy to find anywhere office supplies are sold.
+- bull clips (#2 in the image above; super practical and easy to find anywhere office supplies are sold).

 Well, that’s it.